Okay, it’s a fruitcake!

 Okay, it’s fruitcake.
 I’ve been trying to figure out another name for this outrageously delicious bread that does not conjure up Christmas and cross-sections of red and green candied cherries.
 Instead, these are the beautiful fruits and nuts that go into this bread.

 Yield: Makes 3 loaves or 8 mini loaves

-52 ounces dried fruit: prunes, dates, cherries, raisins and apricots
+52 ounces dried fruit: prunes, dates, cherries, raisins, and/or apricots

 28 ounces nuts: pecans, almonds, and walnuts